 No expensive diagnostic equipment is needed.
 You don't even need a scan tool.
 In case you're one of the privileged few who owns an oscilloscope, I have included photos of what the waveforms should look like.
 Whether you use a multimeter or an oscilloscope, you'll be able to successfully diagnose this NO START CONDITION!
 So, read on my friend.

 - A digital multimeter that can read Hertz (Hz) Frequency.

 - This multimeter, that can read Hertz Frequency, is a must have or you won't be able to accomplish some of these tests. (don't have a digital multimeter that can read Hertz frequency?
-Click here to see my recommendations: Buying a Hertz enabled Digital Multimeter).
+Click here to see my recommendations: Buying A Digital Multimeter For Automotive Diagnostic Testing).

 - A helper

 - To help you crank the engine.

 - A repair manual.